jonathanneels/Audio-Input-Effects/README.md

 * Record the audio from your live performance.
 * Choose a sound file instead of the microphone to add effects to.

+You need Node.js to start this project locally.
+Typ in command prompt (Windows) 'node index.js' and have fun!

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 The original project can be found here: https://github.com/cwilso/Audio-Input-Effects